hyoyou/minion-reach-client/README.md

 * toggle, which is a boolean value that shows or hides the end of game modal
 * win, which is a boolean value indicates if the game is over or not

-The user is given an option to choose a difficulty on the home page, which is saved to application state so that the level chosen will be remembered thoughout the game even when the user navigates back and forth to other pages.
+The user is given an option to choose a difficulty on the home page, which is saved to application state so that the level chosen will be remembered throughout the game even when the user navigates back and forth to other pages.
 When the "Start Game" button is pressed, they are directed to the game play page and a fetch request is made to the server upon page load, which requests the word list for the chosen difficulty from an external dictionary API and sends it back to the client.
 This word is saved in our application state, which is then accessed by component state to update its values.
 Further gameplay only updates the component state until the game is over and a logged in user has won, in which case an action will be dispatched so that the user's data is updated with the score.

 #### Server Side
 ![Server Set Up](https://s3.amazonaws.com/minionreach/ServerDesign.jpg)